seriaati/seriaati/README.md

 English | [中文](https://github.com/seriaati/seriaati/blob/main/README_ZH.md)

 # Support My Work
-☕ If you've found any of my open-source projects helpful, I'd be delighted if you considered expressing your gratitude by making a donation.
+If you've found any of my open-source projects helpful, I'd be delighted if you considered expressing your gratitude by making a donation.
 Your support not only fuels my passion for coding but also helps sustain my journey as a student and developer.
-You can donate through the following services:
+I currently accept donations from the following services:
 - [Ko-Fi](https://ko-fi.com/seriaati): Most preferred because 0% fee, supports PayPal only.
 - [BuyMeACoffee](https://buymeacoffee.com/seria): 5% fee but supports much more payment methods.
 - [Patreon](https://www.patreon.com/seriaati): It just works I guess, also 10% fee :(